nabla-c0d3/nabla-c0d3.github.io/_posts/2013-02-19-ios-pinning.markdown

 #### Public key pinning

-For various reasons, it is actually better to pin a public key to a domain rather than the whole certificate.
+[For various reasons][key-pinning], it is actually better to pin a public key to a domain rather than the whole certificate.
 Unfortunately, public key pinning can only be partially implemented on iOS.
 While it is possible to extract the public key from a given certificate using a convoluted series of APIs calls (_SecTrustCreateWithCertificates()_ and _SecTrustCopyPublicKey()_), the anchor certificate for a given certificate chain cannot be accessed.
 Therefore, as the anchor/CA public key cannot be extracted and validated, only the public key of the leaf or any intermediate certificates can be pinned to a domain.

 #### SSL pinning in webviews

+_Update: it is actually possible to implement certificate pinning in webviews using the [NSURLProtocol class][nsurlprotocol-poc].
+The initial paragraph about SSL pinning in webviews, which is incorrect, follows:_

 On iOS, the _UIWebView_ class can be used to directly embed and display web content inside an app.
 However, as opposed to regular network communication APIs such as _NSURLConnection_, authentication challenges cannot be reliably handled when using the _UIWebView_ class.
 Various tricks exist, for example to perform HTTP Basic authentication or to disable certificate validation within a webview through a credential caching mechanism.
 However, the lack of explicit APIs to configure the webview's behavior makes it unsuitable for SSL pinning.